apecloud/kubeblocks/docs/user_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>phase describes the phase of the Cluster, the detail information of the phases are as following:
-Running: cluster is running, all its components are available. [terminal state]
-Stopped: cluster has stopped, all its components are stopped. [terminal state]
-Failed: cluster is unavailable. [terminal state]
-Abnormal: Cluster is still running, but part of its components are Abnormal/Failed. [terminal state]
-Creating: Cluster has entered creating process.
-Updating: Cluster has entered updating process, triggered by Spec. updated.</p>
+<p>phase describes the phase of the Cluster, the detail information of the phases are as following:<br />Running: cluster is running, all its components are available. [terminal state]<br />Stopped: cluster has stopped, all its components are stopped. [terminal state]<br />Failed: cluster is unavailable. [terminal state]<br />Abnormal: Cluster is still running, but part of its components are Abnormal/Failed. [terminal state]<br />Creating: Cluster has entered creating process.<br />Updating: Cluster has entered updating process, triggered by Spec. updated.</p><br />
 </td>
 </tr>
 <tr>